 Not every great healer is a great teacher, but with the Shipibo curanderos who work with us at the Ayahuasca Foundation, we have been blessed to have that rare combination of wisdom, power, and the willingness to share everything openly for the betterment of future generations.
 True science is not about holding back knowledge or information, for at the core of science is a motivating principle to evolve, to improve, to go deeper, or higher, to expand awareness, understanding, and ability.
 The Ayahuasca Foundation is blessed with a team of practitioners of the science of spirit plant medicine who fully embody those principles, and for that we are truly thankful.

 Don Ronor is don Enrique’s youngest brother and has been assisting him for over a decade.
-Like don Enrique and don Miguel, don Ronor was raised in a family of curanderos and comes from a long lineage of Shipibo plant doctors.
+Like don Enrique, don Ronor was raised in a family of curanderos with a long lineage of Shipibo plant doctors.
 With an incredible knowledge of the plants, don Ronor continues to do dietas and study the science of healing.
-He currently leads the Exclusive Retreats at the Riosbo Research Center.
-His gentle, playful spirit allows program participants to feel comfortable in his presence, which creates an optimal environment for healing and connecting.
-His humility and kindness are expressed in his work, and he works hard to provide the best possible treatment for every participant.
+He currently leads the Retreats and Empowerment Courses at the Riosbo Ayahuasca Retreat and Research Center.
+His gentle, playful spirit allows program participants to feel comfortable in his presence, creating an optimal environment for healing and connecting.
+His humility and kindness are expressed in his work, and he works hard to provide the best treatment possible.

 Doña Wilma is a truly amazing person.
-She was conceived after her father, a Shipibo maestro, completed a one year diet with a sacred, luminescent tree.
+She was conceived after her father, a Shipibo maestro, completed a one year dieta with a sacred, bio-luminescent tree.
 From a very young age, she knew she wanted to be a curandera, and her father, who always favored her because of the circumstances of her conception, taught her how to heal.
 She is not only an incredibly healer, but a talented artisan as well.
 She sews and paints the traditional Shipibo textiles called telas, using her visions as inspiration for her designs.
 Her knowledge of plant medicine is of the highest caliber, and she has taught her husband, don Enrique, a great deal about plant remedies.
-She now leads the Women’s Retreats at her camp.
+She assists don Enrique at the plant medicine school.